rolfsormo/flipjs/README.md

 - *maxSize*: Specify the maximum database size (if supported by the adapter).
 - *keyBase*: The unique key generator number base (16 for hex); default 32.
 - *keyLength*: The unique key generator key length in characters; default 3.
+- *allowYAML*: If this is set to `false` the KeyValueAdapters will not store data in YAML format, even if the libyaml package would be available in Node.js.
+- *allowBson*: If this is set to `false` the KeyValueAdapters will not store data in bson format, even if the bson package would be available in Node.js.
+- *sep*: The character used to separate the db and collection name from the object id in KeyValueAdapters; default `#`.

 ### LocalStorage